kristinadengland/resume/index.md

 ### Take a growth-mindset focus
 - Step in whenever there is a skill gap in the department and learn that skill.
 Previously had no experience in accessibility, web development or design, graphic design, or diversity and equity - volunteered to learn these skills having previously only had a communications and training development background.
 - Developing my knowledge of overall user experience principles by completeting courses through Interaction Design Foundation.
-- Continue to keep up on legal changes within the accessibility industry, whether updates to laws or the current lawsuit landscape.
-Report any important updates to the General Counsel.
+- Continue to develop my knowledge of accessibility as well as disability identity, culture, and rights.

 ## Experience
 ### Senior Digital Experience and Accessibility Specialist at University of Massachusetts President's Office